FilizHakan/P12_SportSee/README.md

 ## Description

-For this project, we need to design a dashboard showing a user's performances while exercising.
-Therefore, anyone using the dasboard can keep up with his/her own performances on a weekly and/or daily basis.
+For this project, we need to design a dashboard concept, monitoring user's performances.
+Therefore, anyone using the dashboard can keep up with his/her own performances on a weekly and/or daily basis.
 Only the desktop version is required (1024px x 780px) for this sprint.
 We use Figma to base the dashboard model.

 ## Model